arviz-devs/arviz-project/governance/processes.md

 (contributor_onboarding)=
 ## New Contributor Nominations and Confirmation Process
-Current Core Contributors can nominate candidates to become Core Contributors by requesting so in a GitHub issue.
+Current Contributors can nominate candidates to become Contributors by requesting so in a GitHub issue, constraints on eligibility are detailed in the role descriptions.
 If nominated candidates accept their nomination (explicit comment approving nomination on the issue or "thumbs-up" emoji on the same issue), then they can be considered by the Council: on the first of the month following a nomination, the Council will vote on each nominee using {ref}`this process <council_voting>`.